-This award is made for outstanding achievement in computer science by a European researcher.
+The Milner Award is awarded annually for outstanding achievement in computer science by a European researcher.

-Professor Thomas Henzinger was awarded the 2015 Milner Award for fundamental advances in the theory and practice of formal verification and synthesis of reactive, real-time, and hybrid computer systems.
+Professor Thomas A Henzinger was awarded the Milner Award 2015 for fundamental advances in the theory and practice of formal verification and synthesis of reactive, real-time, and hybrid computer systems.